Lophophora diffusa

 Lophophora diffusa, commonly known as false peyote, is a species of plant in the family Cactaceae and one of the species in the Lophophora genus.
 It is endemic to Mexico in the outskirts of Querétaro.
-This species contains zero to trace amounts of mescaline.
-Instead, pellotine is the principal alkaloid - the psychoactive effects of which are comparatively minimal.
+This species contains only trace amounts of the psychedelic alkaloid mescaline.
+Instead, the sedative pellotine is the principal alkaloid.
 The species name diffusa refers to the flat tubercles that are outspread without the plant having prominent ribs.

 Description

 Lophophora diffusa typically grows as a solitary plant or in groups.
 Its yellow-green, soft, and somewhat flattened succulent stems reach heights of 2–7 cm and diameters of 5–12 cm.
 The podaria are rarely elevated, but are broad and flat.
 The plant lacks ribs, and its wide, flat cusps have small areoles (2–3 mm) with no spines.
 It has a broad, shallow, tuber-like root, and tufts of hair are unevenly distributed.
 The flowers are white to slightly pink or yellowish-white, measuring 1.3–2.2 cm in diameter.